HounaidaM/Coronary-Angiogram-Keyframes-Extraction/README.md

 The used model is U-net from @https://arxiv.org/abs/1505.04597

 # Trained models
-Section Trained Models contains models traindes with 150, 200 and 300 epochs.
+Section Models contains models traindes with 150, 200 and 300 epochs.